Aurel300/haxe-sys/README.md

    - should we use `haxe.Int64`?
    - is the support of `haxe.Int64` good enough on sys targets
    - Node.js uses the `Number` type, which has at least 53 bits of integer precision
+ - Haxe compatibility - Dns (Host), Socket
+ - Https - mostly a copy of the Http APIs, some extra SSL-specific options